desktop/desktop/docs/process/reviews.md

 ### Work-in-Progress

-We recommend open pull requests early - ideally as soon as you have somethign to show off.
-This is especially helpful for large changes, as continuous integration tests are run earlier on, and any regressions can be caught before humans get involved.
+We recommend open pull requests early - ideally as soon as you have something to show.
+This is especially helpful for large pieces of work, as continuous integration tests are run earlier on, and regressions can be caught before humans get involved.

 Until the code is ready for review, you can prefix the PR title with [WIP] to